mswjs/msw/README.md

 $ npm install msw
 ```

 Copy the Service Worker file that's responsible for requests interception.
-Use a dedicated CLI to do that (from your project's root directory):
+Use a designated CLI to do that (from your project's root directory):

 ```bash
 $ npx msw init <PUBLIC_DIR>